 There are nearly 60 different names for sugar.
 Check the list of ingredients.
-Red flags are any type of syrup and words that end in -ose.
+Red flags are any type of syrup and words that end in -ose, like glucose or fructose.
 Also fruit juice concentrate, fruit juice, molasses, turbinado, maltodextrin, evaporated cane juice, caramel and honey.

 Most people might be shocked to learn that they consume 100 times more sugar than their ancestors did back in the 1800s.
 Dr. Pedre says most patients are also unaware that their sugar overload is at the root of their nagging health issues, and that when people give up sugar, these issues disappear.

 "Bloating, abdominal pain," he explained, "But also sinus congestion, mental fog, memory issues, fatigue, achiness, joint pains-these are all symptoms of consuming sugar in all of its forms.
 But people don't connect the two."

 Scientists who tested lab animals discovered sugar is even more addictive than some illicit drugs.

 "Sugar affects the same parts of the brain as cocaine," Dr. Pedre said, "So I tell people that sugar is cocaine for your brain.
 And by that I mean that it affects the dopamine pathways.
 Dopamine is the neurotransmitter that makes you feel good.
 Things are great."